Durst Lawyer Grills Murder 'Confession' Witness

 Jae C. Hong / AP

-With his two armed guards watching, the 72-year-old advertising executive faced a ferocious cross-examination from defense lawyer Dick DeGuerin, who questioned why he waited so long to reveal the alleged confession and why it took 5 to 10 conversations with a prosecutor before he told the full story.
+With his two armed guards watching, the 72-year-old advertising executive faced an intense cross-examination from defense lawyer DeGuerin, who questioned why he waited so long to reveal the alleged confession and why it took five to 10 conversations with prosecutor John Lewin before he told the full story.

 “I was not ready to talk about it then,” Chavin said.